py2ai/py2ai.github.io/_posts/2018-09-05-How-to-install-PyTorch-in-Windows-CPU-Version.md

 `pip install torch-0.3.0b0+591e73e-py3-none-any.whl`

-Congratulations you have PyTorch ready!!.
+Congratulations you have PyTorch (CPU version) ready!!.
+If you want to install PyTorch GPU version then follow my next blog.